UPDATE: Guide to Nigerian Legal Information

 There is the Federal Government Press Department, which is responsible for the publication and sale of Gazettes and other government notices.
 The Federal Government Press is located in Lagos and Abuja.
 Each state has a government press, which is also responsible for state government publications.

-Nigeria is a signatory to many international instruments.
-Nigeria is a member of the United Nations, The Commonwealth among others.
+Nigeria has ratified many international instruments and treaties.
+Nigeria is a member of the United Nations, The Commonwealth, the African Union and the Economic Community of West African States (ECOWAS) among others.
 It is also important to note that several Nigerian judges have served and are still serving on a number of international tribunals and courts.

 The Council of Legal Education is the supervisory body responsible for the accreditation, control and management of legal education in Nigeria.
 The Council established under the Legal Education (Consolidation) Act, Cap L10 Laws of the Federation of Nigeria 2004 is in charge of the Nigerian Law School, a vocational institution responsible for the education and training of prospective legal practitioners in Nigeria.
 The Nigerian Law School's headquarters is located in Abuja and there are other 5 campuses of the Nigerian Law School in Enugu, Kano, Lagos, Yenagoa and Yola.
 Persons wishing to study law in Nigeria must first undergo undergraduate training in Nigerian universities for the award of an LL.B degree after which they proceed to the Nigerian Law School for practical training in any of its campuses.
 Successful candidates in the Bar Final examinations are called to the Nigerian Bar if they satisfy the Benchers that they are of good character.
 The Council of Legal Education also recognizes some foreign degree holders from accredited overseas institutions for purposes of admission.
 In order to qualify to practice as a legal practitioner in Nigeria, a person called to the Nigerian Bar must enroll as a Solicitor and Advocate of the Supreme Court of Nigeria.